madanyc/workfront-learn.en/help/administration-and-setup/organizational-setup/user-organization-introduction.md

 level: Intermediate, Experienced
 kt: 8756
 ---
-# Introduction to user organization
+# Where to start with user organization

 In this video, you will learn about [!DNL Adobe Workfront]: